World Communion of Reformed Churches: Member profile

 In 2010, at the time of the WCRC's founding, it was estimated that the organization had 80 million members, with about 225 member churches.

 In 2017, there were an estimated 100 million members in its 233 member churches.

 The Third General Assembly was held in October 2025.
 However, new statistics have not yet been released.
-However, considering the most up-to-date statistics of WCRC member churches, the full member denominations of the WCRC have a combined membership of about 102.6 million.
+However, considering the most up-to-date statistics of WCRC member churches, the full member denominations of the WCRC have a combined membership of about 108.3 million.

-Including associate and affiliate members, the combined membership of the denominations themselves amounts to about 141.7 million.
+Including associate and affiliate members, the combined membership of the denominations themselves amounts to about 147.4 million.

-The Presbyterian, Reformed, Congregational, and Waldensian denominations have a combined membership of 73.5 million.
+The Presbyterian, Reformed, Congregational, and Waldensian denominations have a combined membership of 75.7 million.

-The United Churches (including the China Christian Council) in the WCRC have a combined membership of 66.9 million.
+The United Churches (including the China Christian Council) in the WCRC have a combined membership of 70.4 million.

 The Disciples of Christ represented by the Disciples Ecumenical Consultative Council alone number about 1 million people.

 Full members

 Denominational subfamily

-Considering only 102,6 million full members of the World Communion of Reformed Churches, 39.91% of individual members are Presbyterians.
-The Continental Reformed Churches represent 28.92% of members and the United and uniting churches are 28.22%.
+Considering only 108.3 million full members of the World Communion of Reformed Churches, 39.73% of individual members are Presbyterians.
+The Continental Reformed Churches represent 27.47% of members and the United and uniting churches are 30.00%.

 Among the united churches is the Ethiopian Evangelical Church Mekane Yesus.
 It is a denomination of Lutheran theology, with a synod of Reformed tradition.
 This is the largest denomination members of communion.
-Alone, it represents 11.70% of members.
-The others united churches account for 16.52% of the members.
+Alone, it represents 13.88% of members.
+The others united churches account for 16.12% of the members.

-Among the smallest groups within the communion are Congregationalism, which represents 2.83% of members.
+Among the smallest groups within the communion are Congregationalism, which represents 2.70% of members.
 The Waldenses are 0.03% of the members of the communion.

-Arminians, Moravians and Churches of Christ have historically not been considered part of the Reformed Tradition.
-However, together they represent 0.09% of individual members of the WCRC.
+Arminians and Moravians have historically not been considered part of the Reformed Tradition.
+However, together they represent 0.07% of individual members of the WCRC.